akka/akka/akka-docs/rst/scala/scheduler.rst

 instances at the same time.
 The implementation is based on a Hashed Wheel Timer, which is a known datastructure and algorithm for handling such use cases, refer to the `Hashed and Hierarchical Timing Wheels`_ whitepaper by Varghese and Lauck if you'd like to understand its inner workings.
-The implementation in Akka was initially inspired by the one however added a number of optimisations since, some of which were ported back to Netty and other implementations.

 The Akka scheduler is **not** designed for long-term scheduling (see `akka-quartz-scheduler`_ instead for this use case) nor is it to be used for higly precise firing of the events.